 What is it?
 A leather golfing glove with a stretch cuff.

-Callaway is one of the most recognisable names in golf, and the brand offers plenty of gear for gifting.
+Callaway is one of the most recognisable names in golf, and the brand offers plenty of gear that makes perfect Christmas gifts to pop under the tree.
 This glove is available for both right-handed golfers (for left-handed use) and left-handed golfers (for right-handed use).

 Why we chose it